Daucus: Ecology

 Daucus pollination is carried out by insects, primarily: Lepidoptera, Coleoptera, Diptera, and Hymenoptera.

 It is a cosmopolitan genus with endemic species on most continents as well as on many islands and in isolated areas.
 The genus centre is in North Africa and Southwest Asia in the Temperate Zone.
-Prolonged dry or cold weather tends to retard growth in Daucus species, but the genus as a whole is evolutionarily adaptative to these conditions.
+Prolonged dry or cold weather tends to retard growth in Daucus species, but the genus as a whole is evolutionarily adaptive to these conditions.
 Some Daucus species accumulate substantial resources in large underground taproots without impeding plant development.
-Native to Europe is the carrot, with two subspecies: wild carrot and (subsp carota Daucus carota), a cultivated form of carrot, also called garden carrot.
+Native to Europe is the carrot, with several subspecies, including subsp. carota (wild carrot), subsp. gummifer (sea carrot) and subsp. sativus, a cultivated form of carrot, also called garden carrot).

 Four members of the Daucus genus were examined to determine differences in isoenzyme patterns and plastid DNA.
 The four were: Daucus carota subspecies sativus cultivar Danvers, D. carota subsp. gummifer, D. capillifolius, and D. pusillus.
 Although only one form of HSDH (homoserine dehydrogenase) was present in each Daucus line, the rate of migration of HSDH from cv.
 Danvers was different from that of the others.
 Multiple isoenzymic forms of ADH were present in each Daucus cultivar.
 Comparison of endonuclease restriction fragment patterns from plastid DNAs digested by BamHI revealed only small differences between plastid DNAs of cv.
 Danvers and subsp. gummifer, whereas large differences were observed between cv.
 Danvers and D. pusillus plastid DNA patterns.
 No differences were found between cv.
 Danvers and D. capillifolius plastid DNA patterns when examined using eight different restriction enzymes.
 The data indicate that specific isoenzyme and organelle DNA restriction fragment patterns will be useful markers for precise identification of genomes of different Daucus species.

-Systematics

-The genus comprises about 75 species, including: